Salllym/Covid-19-Visualization-Dashboard/README.md

 Website consists of 4 pages total, including:

 ### A landing page containing:
-1. An summary of the website.
+1. Summary of the website.
 2. Links to each visualizations page.
 There should be a sidebar containing preview images of each visualization, and clicking an image should take the user to that visualization.

 ### Two visualization pages, each with: